 There are separate and different rules for appeals which involve limiting infant class sizes to a maximum of 30 pupils.
 Apart from some very limited exceptions, no infant class may contain more than 30 pupils being taught by one teacher.
 Any admissions which would increase a class to more than 30 pupils would require what are called 'qualifying measures', such as organising an extra class, appointing an additional teacher, providing an additional classroom or introducing or extending mixed age group teaching.

-- children admitted outside the normal admissions round with statements of special educational needs or Education, Health and Care Plans specifying a school;
+- children admitted outside the normal admissions round with an Education, Health and Care Plan specifying a school;

 - looked after children and previously looked after children admitted outside the normal admissions round;

 - children admitted, after initial allocation of places, because of a procedural error made by the admission authority or local authority in the original application process;

 - children admitted after an independent appeals panel upholds an appeal;

 - children who move into the area outside the normal admissions round for whom there is no other available school within reasonable distance;